benyaminmansourian/auto-mysql-backup/README.md

 sudo mv mysql_backup.env /etc/

 # 3) Install the backup script globally so it can be run from anywhere
-chmod 755 mysql_backup.sh
+chmod 755 mysql_backup
-sudo mv mysql_backup.sh /usr/local/bin/mysql_backup
+sudo mv mysql_backup /usr/local/bin/

 # 4) Cleanup - remove the cloned repository
 cd ..